shinesolutions/sitechecker-slackbot/README.md

 [![Sample Interaction Screenshot](https://raw.github.com/shinesolutions/sitechecker-slackbot/master/docs/sample_interaction.jpg)](https://raw.github.com/shinesolutions/sitechecker-slackbot/master/docs/sample_interaction.jpg)

 The locations where the checking is performed from are based on the available [AWS Lambda regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#lambda_region).
-It currently only supports 8 locations, but the list will grow and it's easy to add to SiteChecker infrastructure.
+SiteChecker currently only supports 8 regions, but the list will grow and it's easy to add a new region to SiteChecker infrastructure.

 Architecture
 ------------